quartzbio/quartzbio.edp/examples/secure_shiny_app/README.md

 ## Run Locally

-Obtain a SolveBio client ID and create an `.Renviron` file in the app's directory with the following:
+Obtain a QuartzBio EDP client ID and create an `.Renviron` file in the app's directory with the following:

     CLIENT_ID=your-client-id